 Hand-arm vibration syndrome

-Peter has undertaken numerous HAVS trials and is familiar with issues of limitation often raised in these cases, as well as the criteria for the diagnosis of the condition and arguments against a work-related cause (including delayed onset, symptoms otherwise in the hands, obesity, peripheral neuropathy, diabetes, medication side-effects and other alternative medical diagnoses).
+Peter has undertaken numerous HAVS trials and is familiar with issues of limitation often raised in these cases, as well as the criteria for the diagnosis of the condition and arguments against a work-related cause (including delayed onset, symptoms otherwise in the hands, the effects of smoking, obesity, peripheral neuropathy, diabetes, medication side-effects constitutional predisposition and other alternative medical diagnoses).

 Peter is familiar with the issues of medical causation which (given the rigour of the framework of statutory protection for employees and ERRA 2013 notwithstanding), are often the most important features of these sort of cases.
 He has both called and cross-examined chest physicians, rheumatologists, dermatologists and of course engineers and occupational hygienists.